kriansa/til/security/gnupg.md

 ### 3. Delete your master secret key

-Yes, you read it right.
+Yes, you've read it right.
 You won't need your master key again until you need to certify another key, or generate a subkey.
 Since you've already made your backup, you can remove it.

 ```
 $ gpg2 --delete-secret-key <KEY_ID>